FBracun/Getting-and-Cleaning-Data/README.md

 ## Explanation of the script 'run_analysis.R'

 'run_analysis.R' does the following:
+First, make a few tasks to prepare the working environment:
-* 1. Sets the working directory.
+* Sets the working directory.
-* 2. Loads 'plyr' package if it is not already instaled.
+* Loads 'plyr' package if it is not already instaled.
-* 3. Downloads the data for the project if the data file is not already in working directory.
+* Downloads the data for the project if the data file is not already in the working directory.

-* 4.
+Then the code defines two functions that are called by later commands:
+* ReadData(filename, colNames) function which reads data from 'filename' in zipped file 'data.zip' and if colNames is specified sets column names
+* getmergedData(type, features) function obtains data - by calling function ReadData() - and merges two data sets to create one data set

+The main code starts in line 58.
+In line 58 the code first reads features used for column names for training and test data and then in lines 61, and 62 it reads training and test data sets.

+At this point the code has prepared all that we need to prepare tidy data, the goal of this project.